eyupomer/image-alt-title-generator/README.md

 # Image Alt Title Generator

 Automatically generate meaningful `alt` and `title` attributes for images in Vite projects at build time, improving accessibility and SEO without requiring developers to manually add these attributes.
-Works with React, Vue, Angular, Svelte, vanilla HTML, and any other web framework.
+Works with React, Vue, Svelte, vanilla HTML, and any other web framework.

 ## Features